ghiscoding/excel-builder-vanilla/README.md

 ## Description

-This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities making the library super lightweight for its main goal of strictly exporting data to Excel.
+This libray allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities making the library super lightweight for its main goal of strictly exporting data to Excel.

 ### Creator

-This project was originally created by Stephen Liberty, `excel-builder-vanilla` is a fork of the original [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project that Stephen created.
+This project was originally created by Stephen Liberty and `excel-builder-vanilla` is a fork of its original [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project that Stephen created.
 Thanks to him for this great library.

 ### Comparison to similar libraries